Season 1, Episode 79

 By listening to the Conscious Fertility Podcast, you agree to not use this podcast as medical advice to treat any medical condition in either yourself or others.
 Consult your own physician or healthcare provider for any medical issues that you may be having.
 This entire disclaimer also applies to any guest or contributors to the podcast.
 Welcome to Conscious Fertility, the show that listens to all of your fertility questions so that you can move from fear and suffering to peace of mind and joy.
 My name is Lorne Brown.
 I’m a doctor of traditional Chinese medicine and a clinical hypnotherapist.
 I’m on a mission to explore all the paths to peak fertility and joyful living.
 It’s time to learn how to be and receive so that you can create life on purpose.

 Welcome to the Conscious Fertility Podcast, and today we’re going to be talking about endometriosis and our expert guest today is Dr. Iris.
-Karen Orach.
+Karen Orbuch.
 I first got introduced to her through actually Shannon Cone, who did the documentary below the belt, and my colleague Laura Erlich introduced us as well as part of the mentorship program.
-Now, Dr. Iris, Karen Orach, she is the author of the bestselling book, beating Endo, how to Reclaim Your Life From Endometriosis.
+Now, Dr. Iris, Karen Orbuch, she is the author of the bestselling book, beating Endo, how to Reclaim Your Life From Endometriosis.
 I’m going to just say this right off the bat.
 You want a copy of this book.
-We’re going to talk of a lot of stuff.
-You’re going to want to talk to Dr. Rs.
+We’re going to talk about a lot of stuff.
+You’re going to want to talk to Dr. Iris.
 You may want to talk to me.
 And you know what we’re both going to say is please get a copy of this book because so much of this information is there.
-Dr. Rs also was in the movie Below the Belt, which is a really good film that was produced by Hillary Clinton and Dr.
+Dr. Iris also was in the movie Below the Belt, which is a really good film that was produced by Hillary Clinton and Dr. Shannon Cohn.

 Thank you so much.
-I’m like looking behind me as your listening all these I is that me.
+I’m like looking behind me as you’re listening to all these I am that me.

 Still having the inflammation resulting.